-The increase in current assets is due to an increase in cash and cash equivalents and in grants and contracts receivables.
-This increase is due to mainly to Higher Education Emergency Relief Funds (HEERF) that the institution has received.
-The increase in capital assets of approximately \$1,800,000 was due to capital asset additions of approximately \$6,000,000 offset by depreciation expense of approximately \$3,900,000.
-Major asset additions included several information technology projects completed with HEERF funds to allow for easier distance learning for students, as well as a renovation to the Bill S. Cole University Center.
+The increase in current assets is due to an increase in cash and cash equivalents.
+This increase is due to Higher Education Emergency Relief Funds (HEERF) that the institution has received.
+The decrease in capital assets of approximately \$2,100,000 was due depreciation expense

-Total current liabilities increased by approximately \$1,200,000, which is made up of an increase in accounts and scholarships payable.
-Total noncurrent liabilities decreased by approximately \$2,300,000 which is mainly due to payments on our ODFA master lease obligations.
+Total current liabilities decreased by approximately \$500,000, which is made up of a decrease in accounts and scholarships payable.
+Total noncurrent liabilities decreased by approximately \$2,200,000 which is mainly due to payments on our ODFA master lease obligations.